mikepan/GameEngineBook/text/03-LogicBricks.md

 #### Scene <a id="Scene"></a>

-While most of the actuators act on top of the object, the following actuators[md]Scene, Filter 2D, and the Game actuator[md]work globally, either per scene or per game.
+While most of the actuators act on top of the object, the following actuators - Scene, Filter 2D, and the Game actuator - work globally, either per scene or per game.

 Multiple scenes are a common way to make a user interface (overlay scene), handle different levels (although that can be accomplished with multiple blender files as well), or even preload your game assets in the memory (adding scenes and suspending them before effectively switching between scenes).
 See Figure 3.47.